 Greg’s primary practice areas are criminal, family, wills and estates, real estate and property law.
 He has appeared in every Court level in the province, as well as the Federal Court of Canada and several provincial tribunals.
 He is an avid writer on legal issues and his work has been published in the New Brunswick Solicitor’s Journal, the University of New Brunswick Law Journal and the Dalhousie Law Journal.

 Greg was appointed by the provincial government to serve as the Chairman of the Newfoundland and Labrador Financial Services Appeal Board, which hears appeals on disciplinary matters from regulated industries.
-Greg also serves on the Law Society’s Disciplinary Committee and Law Library Committee, and is the current Treasurer of the Newfoundland Branch of the Canadian Bar Association.
+Greg also serves on the Law Society’s Disciplinary Committee and Law Library Committee, and is the current Vice President of the Newfoundland Branch of the Canadian Bar Association.
+Since 2018, Greg has been a course instructor with the Bar Admission Course on the topic of construction liens.

 - LL.B., University of New Brunswick